esarks/SkylerThomas2/10_chapter-08-dig-deeper-secular.md

 Paul captures this in 2 Corinthians 3:18:

-> "And we all, who with unveiled faces contemplate the Lord's glory, are being transformed into his image with ever-increasing glory, which comes from the Lord, who is the Spirit."
+> "So all of us who have had that veil removed can see and reflect the glory of the Lord.
+And the Lord—who is the Spirit—makes us more and more like him as we are changed into his glorious image."
 >
-> — 2 Corinthians 3:18 (The Message)
+> — 2 Corinthians 3:18 (NLT)

 Transformation.
 Not behavior modification.
 Not surface cleaning.
 Transformation from the inside out.